 Some kitchen owners don’t see the need for a rooster in their flock of birds.
 As a matter of fact, they perceive them as a nuisance and unnecessary.

-Even though some roosters are a nuisance and stubborn, not all of them have the same behavior.
+Even though some roosters are a nuisance and stubborn, not all have the same behavior.
 It is all about an individual rooster’s traits rather than just accusing all of them.

 The presence of a rooster in your flock means a lot in terms of security and equilibrium.
-When it comes to security, the rooster takes the frontline in defending his hens no matter the threat’s seriousness.
+Regarding security, the rooster defends his hens no matter the threat’s seriousness.

 The Pecking Order

 Roosters affect the pecking order in every flock they are placed in.
 The pecking order is described as a complex social stratification among different flocks of birds.

 - Rooster to rooster